TaylorDelta/ILIAS-Downloader-KIT/README.md

-# Web Scraper with Selenium and Tkinter
+# Automated ILIAS Downloader

-This project is a Python-based web scraper that automates the process of logging into a website, selecting courses, and downloading related files.
-The script uses Selenium for web automation, Tkinter for a graphical user interface (GUI) to select files, and processes ZIP files by extracting them after downloading.
+This project is a Python-based web scraper that automates the process of logging into the ILIAS learning platform, selecting courses, and downloading all available course files, data, and PDFs.
+The script uses Selenium with Edge WebDriver for web automation and Tkinter for a simple graphical user interface (GUI) to select courses.
+ZIP files are downloaded, extracted, and cleaned up automatically.

 ## Features

-- Logs into a website using provided credentials.
+- Logs into the ILIAS learning platform using provided credentials.
-- Navigates through the available courses and displays them in a Tkinter-based GUI.
-- Allows the user to select which courses to download.
+- Allows users to select courses to download using a Tkinter-based GUI.
-- Downloads files and extracts any ZIP archives.
+- Downloads all available course files, including PDFs and data.
-- Automatically deletes ZIP files after extraction to keep the download folder clean.
+- Extracts ZIP archives and removes them after extraction.
-- Supports Microsoft Edge WebDriver for browser automation.
+- Uses Microsoft Edge WebDriver for browser automation.
+- Provides a customizable download folder for saving files.

 ## Requirements

 To run this script, you need the following:

 - Python 3.x
-- Selenium (install via pip)
+- Selenium library (install via pip)
-- Tkinter (usually comes with Python)
+- Tkinter library (usually bundled with Python)
-- Microsoft Edge WebDriver (Ensure the version matches your Edge browser)
+- Microsoft Edge WebDriver (ensure the version matches your Edge browser)

+You can install Selenium using pip: pip install selenium

+Make sure to download the appropriate version of **Microsoft Edge WebDriver** that matches the version of Microsoft Edge you are using.
+You can get it from [here](https://developer.microsoft.com/en-us/microsoft-edge/tools/webdriver/).

 ## Setup

-1. Install Python 3.x if you haven’t already.
+1. Install Python 3.x if you haven't already.
-2. Install Selenium via pip: `pip install selenium`
+2. Install Selenium by running `pip install selenium` in your terminal.
-3. Download Microsoft Edge WebDriver and make sure the version matches your Microsoft Edge browser version.
+3. Download Microsoft Edge WebDriver and ensure the version matches your Edge browser version.
+4. Update the script with the following information:
+   - `username`: Your ILIAS login username.
+   - `password`: Your ILIAS login password.
+   - `login_url`: The URL of your institution's ILIAS login page.
+   - `download_folder`: The folder path where the files will be saved.

 ## Usage

-1. Update the script with your details:
+1. Update the script with your ILIAS credentials and login URL:
-   - `username`: Your login username.
-   - `password`: Your login password.
-   - `download_folder`: The folder where you want the files to be downloaded.
-   - `login_url`: The URL for the login page of your website.
+   - Set the `username`, `password`, `login_url`, and `download_folder` variables in the script.

-2. Run the script.
-The Tkinter window will appear with checkboxes for each course available.
+2. Run the script:
+   - The Tkinter window will appear displaying a list of courses available for download.
+Each course will be listed with a checkbox.

-3. Select the courses you want to download and click "Done" to initiate the download process.
+3. Select the courses you want to download and click the "Done" button to begin the download process.

-4. The script will automatically:
+4. The script will:
-   - Log into the website using Selenium.
+   - Log into ILIAS using Selenium and the provided credentials.
-   - Navigate through the course list.
+   - Fetch the list of available courses and display them in the Tkinter GUI.
-   - Download the selected course files.
+   - Download the selected course files, including PDFs, ZIPs, and other data files.
-   - Extract ZIP files and delete them after extraction.
+   - Extract ZIP files automatically and delete them after extraction to keep the download folder clean.

 ## How it Works

-- **Login and Course Selection**: The script uses Selenium to open the login page, fills in the credentials, and logs in.
-Once logged in, it fetches the list of courses and displays them in a Tkinter window with checkboxes.
+- **Login and Course Selection**:
+  - The script uses Selenium to automate the login process to the ILIAS platform.
+Once logged in, it retrieves the list of courses available to the user.
+  - The courses are displayed in a Tkinter-based GUI with checkboxes, allowing the user to select which courses they want to download.

-- **File Download and Extraction**: After the user selects the courses to download and clicks "Done", the script downloads the files and checks if any ZIP files need to be extracted.
-It extracts them and deletes the ZIP file after extraction.
+- **File Download and Extraction**:
+  - After the user selects the desired courses and clicks "Done," the script initiates the download process.
+It interacts with the ILIAS platform to trigger the download of course files.
+  - If ZIP files are downloaded, they are extracted automatically into the specified folder.
+  - The script deletes the original ZIP files after extraction to maintain a clean download directory.

+- **Download Completeness**:
-- **Download Completeness**: The script periodically checks for `.crdownload` files in the download folder to ensure the download has finished before moving to the next action.
+  - The script checks periodically for `.crdownload` files (temporary download files) in the download folder to ensure that the download process is complete before proceeding.

-- **Clean-up**: The script automatically closes the browser when the download and extraction process is completed.
+- **Browser Automation**:
+  - The script uses Microsoft Edge WebDriver to automate browser actions, making it necessary to have Edge installed and the correct version of WebDriver downloaded.

 ## License